aoloo-r/ros1-melodic-humble-bridge/README.md

 ## Overview

 - **Docker Image:**
   The image is based on Ubuntu 22.04 and installs ROS2 Humble (desktop) via apt.
 It force-installs a partial ROS1 environment (using Ubuntu's `ros-desktop-dev` packages) to emulate a Melodic environment.
-The image builds the `ros1_bridge` (for bridging ROS1 Melodic ↔ ROS2 Humble) using colcon.
+The image then builds the `ros1_bridge` (bridging ROS1 Melodic ↔ ROS2 Humble) using colcon.

 - **Bridge Extraction:**
   After building the image, a precompiled tarball containing the bridge overlay is generated.
-This overlay is then extracted locally on your desktop and sourced to run the dynamic bridge.
+This overlay is extracted locally on your desktop and sourced to run the dynamic bridge.

 - **Usage:**
-  The desktop runs the dynamic bridge node, which connects to the ROS1 master on the robot over the network.
-ROS1 topics (e.g., `/rosout` and `/chatter` from a test talker) are then bridged into the ROS2 environment.
+  The dynamic bridge node runs on your desktop and connects to a ROS1 master (to be configured externally) so that ROS1 topics are bridged into the ROS2 environment.

 ---